feasterjon/rpncalc/README.md

 - Eliminates parenthesized expressions
 - Reduces the number of keystrokes and operations needed to perform typical calculations

+## Quick Start

+1. Clone this repo.
+2. Install dependencies: `npm install`
+3. Start a local server and follow the prompts to view the code running in a browser: `npm start`

 ## Examples

 | Infix Notation          | Reverse Polish Notation |